yngvem/PyDense2/README.md

 ### Example code
 Here is a simple example where the probability mask and image is stored as numpy array files.
+This will work with images of any dimensions (1d signals, 2d images, 3d images, videos, etc).
 ```python
 import numpy as np
 import matplotlib.pyplot as plt